elvin-7/Linear-Regression-in-Python/README.md

 When all external transfers had been removed, I changed the club_name column name to transfer_to and the club_involved_name to transfer_from because I made the transfer movement much clearer for me.

 Next, I took out all loan deals made.
 To do this, I looked up the word "loan" in the fee column and deleted all loan transfer records from the data set.
-I did this because I ony wanted to focus on permanent transfers premier league clubs had made from 1992 to 2022.
+I did this because I ony wanted to focus on permanent transfers premier league clubs had made from 1992 to 2019.

 ![removing loans](https://github.com/user-attachments/assets/405601eb-5517-40af-afef-99b05cc21a34)

 The next thing I did was to take out all records without a transfer value.
-While exploring the data, I realized that some transfers had been made where the fee was undisclosed to the public the dataset had also included included promotions from the junior team into the senior squad as transfers.
-The value in the fee_cleaned column for these transfers had been recorded as NA and because I wanted the model to predict the cost of a player if certain variables are presented, I would have no use for NA values.
-And just like I took out all loan transfer records, I filtered for NA in the fee_cleaned column and removed all records without a transfer value as well.
+These appeared as NA in the fee_cleaned column.
+Just like I had done with the loan transfers, I filtered for NA in the fee_cleaned column and removed all records with NA.

 Then I had to come up with a way to define the different player positions.
 As mentioned before, there were too many distinct player positions in the original dataset and I believe that every position on a football field can be grouped into 4 main categories, Goalkeeper, Defender, Midfielder and Attacker.
 Using excel’s unique formula, I was able to draw all the distinct player positions in the original dataset and assign each one of them into my four main categories as shown below.